 So, to an extent – particularly to the untrained individual – push ups will certainly help with a large portion of the upper body and arms, but, unless more resistance is added, even though endurance gains may continue, actual strength and size gains will stop eventually.

-If you don’t want to train with weights, but would like to make the best of the gains you can with push ups, I have a tip for you: wear a back pack, and, load it with progressively heavier items as the week’s progress.
+I have a tip for you: wear a back pack, and, load it with progressively heavier items as the week’s progress.
 While you are continually adding more and more weight to the amount you push up, there is no reason why you shouldn’t keep growing – providing you eat enough to sustain the growth, that is.